November 5, 2022

 Different conversational experiences can be offered at different stages of the customer journey.
 Steps in a typical buyer journey that can include conversational elements are:

-So, imagine what a technology that acts as a personal shopper for your customers - offering recommendations, providing support and quality information and offering intelligent promotions and discounts - could do for your online business.
+Imagine what a technology that acts as a personal shopper for your customers - providing personalized recommendations and support and offering intelligent promotions and discounts - can do for eCommerce business.

-Chatbots are automated software that can initiate conversations with and also respond to questions from customers on your website or in apps like Messenger or WhatsApp.
+Chatbots are automated software that can initiate conversations with and also respond to questions from customers on your website, social media channels, or in messaging apps like WhatsApp.

 In a competitive world, brands cannot afford to scale their staffing to support real-time customer engagement at the level that chatbots can perform.
 This makes chatbots both a time- and cost-effective solution.

 Chatbots also provide a great user experience - for example, consumers often prefer using online chat over picking up the phone to call customer support.
-Chatbots allow your business to efficiently address issues or find ways to upsell or cross-sell while making customers feel they are personally taken care of in a friendly manner.
+Chatbots allow your business to efficiently address issues or find ways to upsell or cross-sell, while also using the channels that the customer prefers or is more comfortable with.

 Chatbots can be used in a variety of ways to help retailers engage with consumers throughout their buying journey from product discovery to purchase to after-sales support.